Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Methodology

 \subsubsection{MBHB}

-MBHB is one of LISA's main detection targets\cite{amaro-seoaneLaserInterferometerSpace2017}.
-The mass spectrum, formation, and evolution of MBHB, as well as the interplay between MBHB and their host galaxies, can all be better understood through observations.
-In this paper, \texttt{SEOBNRv4\_opt}\cite{Bohe2017} with including $l=m=2$ mode is used to generate MBHB waveform.
+MBHB are one of the space-based GW detector's main detection targets \cite{amaro-seoaneLaserInterferometerSpace2017}.
+In this paper, \texttt{SEOBNRv4\_opt} \cite{Bohe2017} ($l=m=2$ mode) is used to generate the MBHB waveforms.
 The parameter space of the MBHB dataset is shown in Table \ref{tab:MBHB}.
 In Figure \ref{fig:TDI_case_MBHB}, the TDI 2.0 transfer function significantly affects high-frequency transmissions due to the lower total mass of MBHB.
 Firstly, we generate MBHB time-series waveforms with a length of 20,000 points with a sampling rate of 5 seconds.
-During the training phase, each sample of training waveforms is truncated to 4,200 points, with 4,000 before and 200 points after the location of merge time.
-During the inference phase, the 4,000 valid points before the merge time are fed into CBS-GPT to predict the succeeding 200 points, hence achieving a 20:1 extrapolation prediction of MBHB waveform.
+We train two models with different input-to-prediction token length ratios.
+The two scenarios are referred to as 20:1 and 1:1 extrapolation in the subsequent sections.
+Table \ref{tab:seq_info} summarizes token information for each source.
+The 20:1 extrapolation involved predicting the subsequent 200 points after merging with an input sequence of the preceding 4000 points.
+The 1:1 extrapolation predicted the same 200 points after merging, but with an input sequence limited to the preceding 200 points.
+During the inference phase, the 4,000 valid points (or 200 valid points) before the merge time are fed into CBS-GPT to predict the succeeding 200 points, hence achieving a 20:1 extrapolation (or 1:1 extrapolation) prediction of the MBHB waveforms.